willmcgugan/willmcgugan.github.io/_posts/2025-07-23-announcing-toad.md

 How did I react to this?
 I did what any well adjusted code-monkey would do in this situation.
-I built the following prototype across two afternoons in a nerdy caffeine-fueled rage while listening to metal music.
+I built the following prototype across two afternoons in a nerdy caffeinated rage while listening to metal music.

 [![Toad](../images/toad2.png)](../images/toad2.png)